-7.2 Clinical Teaching Facilities7.2.1 Simulation and Clinical SkillsTraining Center
+7.2 Clinical Teaching Facilities

+7.2.1 Simulation and Clinical Skills Training Center

-7.2.1.1 The Khalaf Ahmad Al Habtoor Medical Simulation Center (KHMSC), located on the second floor is a training facility where healthcare professionals will receive training to improve the quality of care and teamwork in a simulated environment with no risk to patients.
+The Khalaf Ahmad Al Habtoor Medical Simulation Center (KHMSC), is a training facility located in Building 14 in DHCC where healthcare professionals receive training to improve quality of care and teamwork in a simulated environment with no risk to patients.
+KHMSC is accredited by the Society of Simulation in Healthcare (SSH) and hosts an American Heart Association (AHA) International Training Center.

 The Simulation Center, a 19,500 sq. ft. facility, has all the elements of a virtual hospital.
-It has two fully functioning Operation Rooms; four ICU Bays - including a pediatric bay; and a wardroom, three debriefing rooms, a small meeting room and a large training room on the second floor.
+It has two fully functioning operation rooms; four ICU bays - including a pediatric bay; and a wardroom, three debriefing rooms, a small meeting room and a large training room on the second floor.
 There is a large skills training and competency testing room (e.g. intravenous cannulation, endotracheal intubation, lumbar puncture).
 In the basement is a complete Emergency Room with facilities for imaging.